 Clivia miniata is an evergreen perennial that sprouts from a rhizome or bulb.
 Nicknamed the yellow clivia or yellow bush lily, it originates in southern Africa in the areas of Mpumalanga, Eastern Cape, and KwaZulu-Natal.

 The plant is low maintenance and grows best in a loamy soil.
 The yellow clivia should be planted in partial shade or locations with the only pre-noon sun.

 The yellow clivia is an excellent container specimen and does well as a houseplant.
 The blossoms generally appear in springtime to the beginning of summer, but it is known to rebloom intermittently.
 Foliage is in varying shades of green.
-The blossoms are sweet-smelling and open in shades of cream, yellow and orange.
+The blossoms are sweet-smelling and open in shades of cream, pale yellow and orange.

 Amaryllis belladonna belongs to the Amaryllidaceae family and is a deciduous flowering plant native to the Western Cape region of South Africa.

 Also termed the belladonna lily, Jersey lily, naked lady, or March lily, it may be started from seeds or bulbs.
 It does well as a potted plant and thrives in rock gardens.
 Planting locations should be sunny.